Hundreds of thousands march in Poland anti-government protests to show support for democracy

 The media freedom group Reporters Without Borders expressed concerns that the commission “could serve as a new weapon for this type of attack, in which doubt is cast on journalists’ probity in an attempt to smear their reputation.”

-Tusk, who is also a former European Council president, had called for the march weeks ago, urging people to demonstrate “against high prices, theft and lies, for free elections and a democratic, European Poland.”
+Tusk, who once served as European Council president, had called for the march weeks ago, urging people to demonstrate “against high prices, theft and lies, for free elections and a democratic, European Poland.”

-Initially some opposition figures planned to stay away, but Duda's signing of the law prompted them to join in.

 Credit: AP